-Parameter Default value Description User-defined Parameters cron.mailto E-mail address to which the stderr of the installed cron jobs is sent Advanced Parameters glite.installer.verbose True Produce verbose output when running the script glite.installer.checkcerts True Activate a check for host certificates and stop the script if not available.
-The certificates are looked for in the location specified by the global parameters host.certificate.file and host.key.file fetch-crl.cron.tab 00 /4 The cron tab to use for the fetch-crl cron job. install.fetch-crl.cron True Install the glite-fetch-crl cron job.
-Possible values are 'true' (install the cron job) or 'false' (do not install the cron job) install.mkgridmap.cron False Install the glite-mkgridmap cron job.
-Possible values are 'true' (install the cron job) or 'false' (do not install the cron job) mkgridmap.cron.tab 15 /4 The cron tab to use for the mkgridmap cron job mkgridmap.script \${GLITE_LOCATION} The full path of the mkgridmap
+Parameter User-defined Parameters Default value Description cron.mailto E-mail address to which the stderr of the installed cron jobs is sent Advanced Parameters glite.installer.verbose true Produce verbose output when running the script glite.installer.checkcerts true Activate a check for host certificates and stop the script if not available.
+The certificates are looked for in the location specified by the global parameters host.certificate.file and host.key.file fetch-crl.cron.tab [modified in version 1.4] 00 /6 The cron tab to use for the fetch-crl cron job. install.fetch-crl.cron true Install the glite-fetch-crl cron job.
+Possible values are 'true' (install the cron job) or 'false' (do not install the cron job) fetch- crl.cron.random.delay [new in version 1.4] true This property can be set to true to introduce a delay between 1 and 30 minutes (modulo 60) to the minutes part of the value of fetch-crl.cron.tab.
+The delay is randomly generated everytime the configuration script is run and then added to the cron tab.
+This delay helps preventing peak loads on the

-/sbin/glite-mkgridmap script.
-[NEW IN 1.2]

-mkgridmap.conf \${GLITE_LOCATION} /etc/glite- mkgridmap.conf The full path of the mkgridmap config file.
-[NEW IN 1.2]

-System Parameters
+CA web servers in case too many nodes use the same schedule install.mkgridmap.cron False Install the glite-mkgridmap cron job.
+Possible values are 'true' (install the cron job) or 'false' (do not install the cron job) mkgridmap.cron.tab 15 /4 The cron tab to use for the mkgridmap cron job mkgridmap.script [modified in version 1.4] /opt/edg/sbin/glite- mkgridmap The full path of the mkgridmap script. mkgridmap.conf \${GLITE_LOCATION} /etc/glite- mkgridmap.conf The full path of the mkgridmap config file System Parameters